Racism in early American film: African Americans

-East Asian
+East Asians

 Many racist tropes of East Asian peoples were codified in early Hollywood films.
+The entertainment industry of the West has shaped and perpetuated the public's perception of East Asian people by using harmful stereotypes like the model minority, dragon lady, and the violent Asian man to just name a few.
+These tropes and stereotypes stem from the long-standing history of violence and racism towards Asian people by and in the West.

+"Good Asian" v.s.
+"Bad Asian"

 Charlie Chan (based on the real Chang Apana), was depicted as a "good Asian", used as an antithesis to Fu Manchu, the "bad Asian" villain.
 In 1929, the American film The Mysterious Dr. Fu Manchu, starring Warner Oland as the villain Fu-Manchu, was released.
 The villain Fu-Manchu incorporated contemporary Yellow Peril motifs, an antagonist to white characters and demonstrating otherworldly powers to control the white female lead.

 The Show of Shows was released the same year and featured a stereotypical setting with Nick Lucas and Myrna Loy.

+"Dragon Lady" trope

 Anna May Wong was the first Chinese American movie star, commonly featured in Hollywood films as supporting characters or "Dragon Lady" villainesses during the early 1920s.
 Anti-miscegenation laws prevented onscreen interracial relationships, forcing Wong to remain in stereotypical "vamp" roles until Daughter of the Dragon in 1931.